Frrole

-Frrole, Inc. is a Palo Alto based social intelligence company founded in Jan 2014.
-It provides contextual topical and people insights to brands, media and technology companies by analyzing social data in real-time.
-In addition to its standard API provision, Frrole also provides custom built command centers for its clients.
-The bulk of Frrole’s operations is carried out from its office in Bangalore, India.
+Frrole, Inc. is a Palo Alto, California–based social intelligence company, although the bulk of its operations is performed from its office in Bangalore, India.
+Founded in January 2014, it provides contextual topical and people insights to brands, media and technology companies by analyzing social data in real-time.
+In addition to its standard API provision, Frrole also provides custom-built command centers for its clients.

-Frrole spent 4 months at Microsoft Ventures Accelerator. as part of its 3rd batch in Bangalore, India, at the end of which it raised its seed round from a group of angel investors, led by Sharad Sharma, Manav Garg and Rajan Anandan.
+Frrole spent four months at Microsoft Ventures Accelerator. as part of its third batch in Bangalore, at the end of which it raised its seed round from a group of angel investors, led by Sharad Sharma, Manav Garg and Rajan Anandan.
 Frrole was among the "16 coolest startups in India" in 2014, an annual ranking published by Business Today.

 Product

 Frrole’s Topical Intelligence product provides real-time contextual insights about topics and categories.
 It does this by analysing universal data sets like Facebook, Twitter and Instagram using standard and custom-built algorithms around Machine Learning and Natural Language Processing.
-In August 2015, Frrole launched its People Intelligence product, which analyses users behind social conversations and provides insights like their psychometric profile, purchase behavior, interests graph and brand affinity.
+In August 2015, Frrole launched its People Intelligence product, which analyses users behind social conversations and provides insights like their psychometric profile, purchase behavior, interests graph, and brand affinity.
 Scout, the first dashboard product built using Frrole APIs, provides real-time and historical analysis of topics, individuals and a group of users.

 Customers

 Frrole works with media companies, brands and agencies.
 Its social TV tracker tool developed for Maxus was awarded the best media research tool award under analytics/technology category.
 Frrole's APIs powered real-time interview of India’s prime minister Narendra Modi in Times Now Newshour, India’s first on-air real-time Twitter debate show on Headlines Today, and India’s first real-time on-demand music show ‘Tweet Meri Beat’ on Disney UTV.
-Frrole has customers in US, Australia, Singapore and India.
+Frrole has customers in the US, Australia, Singapore and India.